camunda-consulting/camunda-7-code-examples/snippets/cockpit-plugin-reporting/README.md

 How to use
 ----------------------

-Build and tested on Camunda BPM 7.3.0.
+Build and tested on Camunda BPM 7.5.0.

+You have to options to install the plugin: a)
 1. Build the plugin using maven with mvn clean install

 2. Integrate the JAR in your camunda-*.war file and there under WEB-INF/lib

+OR

+b)
+1. Build and Install the Plugin using maven with mvn clean package antrun:run

 Now it will be shown on the start screen.